The book is an interesting take on what it takes to attain a happy marriage and why only ~30% of us end up in happy marriages.

 - Negative partner attributions are strongly correlated with divorce.

 - Demand/withdrawal pattern is another big red flag.

-- Relationship capitalization happens when one partner shares a good news and the other responds with equally good amount of enthusiasm.
+- Relationship capitalization happens when one partner shares a piece of good news and the other one responds with an equally good amount of enthusiasm.

-- A partner can respond in active/passive constructive/destructive way, active constructive is best of all and produces marital satisfaction as well as strong feeling of intimacy.
+- A partner can respond in an active/passive constructive/destructive way, active constructive is best of all and produces marital satisfaction as well as a strong feeling of intimacy.

 How to make your wishes come true

 - Clarify the ultimate goal – to live happily ever after (and not to get distracted by primitive instincts guiding you towards physical attraction and wealth)